 There are two stages of labor: early labor, and active labor.
 When you’re in active labor, trust us, you’ll know it.
 But early labor can be a little harder to identify.
 Think of it as your body’s opening act before the main event.
 Contractions happen when your uterine muscle tightens and flexes.
 And while they’re ultimately what’s going to help you push that baby out, when you feel your first contractions, it doesn’t necessarily mean the baby is about to make its debut right away.

-Early labor contractions, on the other hand, prompt your cervix to open up, and prepare for delivery.
-At one stage, you may notice a clear, pink or slightly bloody discharge leak out of your vagina.
-That’s probably your mucus plug, and is one of the other steps in the birthing process.
+Early labor contractions, on the other hand, prompt your cervix to open up and prepare for delivery.
+At one stage, you may notice a clear, pink, or slightly bloody discharge leak out of your vagina.
+That’s probably your mucus plug, one of the other steps in the birthing process.
 Early labor can last anywhere between a few hours and a few days, but if your water breaks (or if you have any significant vaginal bleeding), it’s time to grab that pre-packed bag and get to the hospital or birthing center.
 Before (and in some cases, after) your water breaks, your doula, birthing coach, midwife, nurse, or doctor will let you know when it’s time to go to the hospital (more on that in a bit).